-Listing of resources does not imply an endorsement by the American Academy of Pediatrics (AAP).
-The AAP is not responsible for the content of the resources mentioned in this publication.
-Web site addresses are as current as possible, but may change at any time.

-The information contained in this publication should not be used as a substitute for the medical care and advice of your health care professional.
-There may be variations in treatment that your health care professional may recommend based on individual facts and circumstances.
+Any websites, brand names, products, or manufacturers are mentioned for informational and identification purposes only and do not imply an endorsement by the American Academy of Pediatrics (AAP).
+The AAP is not responsible for the content of external resources.
+Information was current at the time of publication.
+The information contained in this publication should not be used as a substitute for the medical care and advice of your pediatrician.
+There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.

-Copyright © 2011 American Academy of Pediatrics All rights reserved.
+American Academy of Pediatrics

-DEDICATED TO THE HEALTH OF ALL CHILDREN[TM]
+DEDICATED TO THE HEALTH OF ALL CHILDREN®